“You can’t win anything with kids.” The famous words Alan Hansen will never be allowed to forget, but in France, the reality is the complete opposite.

 Signed by Dijon in 2017, he has rewarded the Burgundy side with six goals, and he averages 2.1 shots per 90 and scores with 19 per cent of his attempts.
 Not the first-choice forward, he has become great option beside Júlio Tavares or Kwon Chang-Hoon.
 Still just 22 years old, Saïd is starting to make a name for himself.

-Despite his nine goals for Lyon this season, Memphis Depay – yes, he’s still only 24 – fell to 16th with a conversion of 12.9 per cent.
+Despite his goals for Lyon last season, Memphis Depay – yes, he’s still only 24 – fell to 16th with a conversion of 12.9 per cent.
 The former Manchester United forward is still a huge threat, but with 3.1 shots per 90, he’s not the first player in the OL attack you try and stop.

 Conversion rate serves a purpose, but it doesn’t measure the quality of the chances presented to the forwards.
 If you are being limited to shots from poor positions, due to the lack of quality in your side, your percentage will be down.